dougbutner/web-4/README.md

 1. **Geodomain**: A bounded area that has an associated group of people who are running a democratic (web 4) system.

-2. **Geotribe**: The group of people associated with a geodomain that are participants or benefactors of a web 4 system.
+2. **Geotribe**: The group of people associated with a geodomain that are participants of a web 4 system.

 Geodomains can be nested, with a finite set of smaller areas making up the larger area, common in geopolitics, but this is not required.
 Geodomains can also be over-lapping or non-over-lapping.